pleisto/mashcard/docs/SETUP_DEV_ENV.md

 ## Start development

-1. Run `yarn install` to install all dependencies.
+1. Run `yarn install && yarn server bundle install` to install all dependencies.
 2. Run `yarn dev generate dotenv` to initialize the dotenv file.
-3. Run `yarn dev dev db:create && yarn dev db:migrate` to updates your database using migrations.
+3. Run `yarn server db:create && yarn server db:migrate` to updates your database using migrations.
-4. Run `yarn start` to start the development server.
+4. Run `yarn server s` && `yarn web start` to start the development server.
 5. Visit `http://localhost:3000`, and you should now see the login page.

 - To lint your code, run `yarn lint`
-- To run unit tests: `yarn test:jest`
+- To run unit tests: `yarn test:jest && yarn test:rspec`
 - To run frond end E2E tests: `yarn test:playwright`

 ## Commands Reference